kenneth0417/Simple-ReactRedux/README.md

-A simple todo project with the implementation of Redux and React-Redux.
+A simple todo application with the implementation of Redux and React-Redux.